-Credendo XS is licensed as an insurance company for the following classes: branch 14 (credit insurance), branch 15 (bonding/surety) and branch 16 (miscellaneous pecuniary losses insurance).
+Credendo GSR is licensed as an insurance company for the following classes: branch 14 (credit insurance), branch 15 (bonding/surety) and branch 16 (miscellaneous pecuniary losses insurance) and has a reinsurance license.
 The company offers its services to B2B clients within the European Union and insures clients for non-payment risk on their debtors worldwide and issues bonds for beneficiaries in the European Union.

-Credendo XS is active in short-term credit insurance and insures the political and commercial credit risks of current trade transactions.
-The main products are the "Excess of Loss" and "Top Up Policy", Essentially, Credendo XS insures the risk related to non-payment of current trade transactions which is caused by a problem with the debtor (insolvency or debtor default).
+Credendo GSR is active in short-term credit insurance (branch 14) and insures the political and commercial credit risks of current trade transactions.
+The main products are the "Excess of Loss" and "Top Up Policy": Essentially, Credendo GSR insures the risk related to non-payment of current trade transactions which is caused by a problem with the debtor (insolvency or debtor default).

-Since July 2016, Credendo XS is also active in the sureties/bonding business (branch 15).
+Since July 2016, Credendo GSR is also active in the sureties/bonding business (branch 15).
 This business was previously operated by Credendo STN: the remaining portfolio at Credendo STN has been put in run-off.

 The bonding activity consists of offering legal and contractual sureties through different distributions channels: direct procurement, brokers and specialised MGA's (Managing General Agencies).
-In 2018, Credendo XS started up the collaboration with an MGA in Italy.

 Credendo has also launched in 2018 a new surety bond product, the Credendo Surety Booster.
 This online platform makes it easier for brokers and customers to apply for surety bonds and ensures that they receive a quick answer.
-The portal was launched in Germany and Italy and is due to be rolled out in other countries in 2020, starting with Belgium.
+The portal was launched in Germany and is due to be rolled out in other countries in the following years.